bupt-ai-cz/PGDF/README.md

 ## Additional Info
 The (basic) semi-supervised learning part of our code is borrow from [the official DM-AugDesc implementation](https://github.com/KentoNishi/Augmentation-for-LNL/).

 Since this paper has not yet been published, we only release part of the experimental code.
-We will release all the experimental code after this paper is accepted by a conference.
+We will release all the experimental codes after this paper is accepted by a conference.